alisw/AliPhysics/MUON/READMEmchview.txt

 Histograms produced by the program are as compact as possible in order to fit in memory (so they are *not* plain TH1 objects).
 Plain TH1 objects are produced later on (on request only), and should be deleted as soon as possible (you have to realize that
 1 million TH1 of 4096 channels has no chance to fit in memory...)
-For the moment, access to the histograms cannot be done through the GUI.
-So you have to use the root prompt (of the \em mchview program itself).
+Access to the histograms can be done through the GUI, using the right click on any painter.
+For extra flexibily, you can also use the root prompt (of the \em mchview program itself).
 First get the data object, and then ask the data object to create the histogram(s) you want.
 Remember to delete those histograms as soon as you no longer need them :